 The widgets in the Overview report provide statistics on the various qualities of the domain’s backlinks.

-At the top of the report you will see these three widgets.
+At the top of the report, you will see these three widgets.
 Authority Score is our proprietary metric measuring the domain’s reputability.
 It accounts for the number and quality of its backlinks, organic search traffic, and overall authenticity of its profile.
 The Authority score trend widget tracks the Authority score change throughout the year.

 The Network Graph plots the domain’s backlink network.